JulieMontoya/BCP_design/stream_of_consciousness.md

 redrawing all the way to a component pad),  this will make things easier if / when we edit the route to which it refers.
 If the vertex is simply moved without rippng up the route, then this will be handled transparently.
-If we change the length of a route, or replace it with a new one, then all references to it will need to be updated, or the waypoints changed to X,Y pairs.
+If we change the length of a route, or replace it with a new one, then all references to it will need to be updated, or the affected waypoints changed to X,Y pairs.

 ### Drawing Thick Lines

 To represent tracks wider than a single pixel on screen, we need to implement a routine for drawimg a thick line between two points.

+### D-Codes for Tracks ###

+D70-D73 will be used for widths 1-4.
+On a modern photoplotter supporting more than 24 apertures, D74-D78 will also be available for widths 5-9.

+### D-Codes for Vias ###

+D80-D83  (or, with a mechanical photoplotter, appropriate substitutions made at the reporting stage)  will be used for vias  (pads around a hole where a track switches layers).
+Vias will be drilled according to the pad size.
+If the layer and width are changed together, the drill will be selected according to the smaller pad.

 ### Command Language